 - the pupil’s age;

 The school should also take into account any underlying causes for the pupil’s disruptive behaviour, such as unmet educational needs, and should consider the need for a multi-agency assessment if necessary.

 Corporal punishment is illegal in all circumstances.

 When poor behaviour is identified, sanctions should be implemented fairly and consistently in line with the school’s behaviour policy.
 Examples of disciplinary measures are:

-- fixed or permanent exclusions.
-For more information on this see our information page on School Exclusions.
+- fixed or permanent exclusions (see our page on School Exclusions).

 Teachers have the power to issue detention to pupils under 18.
 A school does not need the consent of a parent before issuing detention.
-Detention can take place during schools hours and in some circumstances outside of school hours, this includes:
+Detention can take place during school hours and in some circumstances outside of school hours.
+This includes:

 When issuing detention outside of school hours, the pupil’s safety should remain a paramount consideration and the pupil should not be put at risk of harm.
 One way of safeguarding against this would be to inform parents of the detention.

 Where seclusion or isolation rooms are used for disruptive pupils, this should be clearly outlined within the behaviour policy.
 Any use of isolation that prevents a child from leaving a room of their own free will should only be considered in exceptional circumstances.
 The school should ensure that pupils are kept in seclusion or isolation no longer than is necessary and that their time spent there is used as constructively as possible.
 Schools should ensure the health and safety of pupils and allow pupils time to eat or use the toilet.